 Nomgcobo Jiba is expected to testify soon at the Mokgoro inquiry, giving the embattled and media-shy deputy prosecutions boss a chance to tell her side of the story in person after years of accusations that she was motivated by politics rather than principle in her work at the National Prosecuting Authority (NPA).

 The inquiry, chaired by Yvonne Mokgoro, a former Constitutional Court judge, was established by President Cyril Ramaphosa to investigate whether Jiba and the head of the NPA’s specialised commercial crime unit, Lawrence Mrwebi, are fit for office.
+The two have been criticised in several court judgments in high-profile and politically sensitive cases.

 Alongside the judicial criticism is a widely held concern that the NPA, which is supposed to take its prosecution decisions independently, has been tainted by political interference.